jamescadd/ChatGPT-GameRec/README.md

     1. Note that the terminal prompt is prefixed by `(.venv)` and you are working in the virtual environment created in VS Code
     2. Run `pip install --upgrade pip`
     3. Run `pip install -r requirements.txt`
-9. VS Code setup is complete, main.py can be run in the debugger with F5.
+9. VS Code setup is complete, `main.py` can be run in the debugger with F5 using the `Current File` configuration with `main.py` selected.
+    1. The `Streamlit` debug configuration runs `streamlit run Chat.py`

 ### Config